 Bartleby’s actions throughout the story come to embody the idea of passive resistance.
-By the story’s end, Bartleby therefore becomes an antagonist to The Lawyer’s goal of getting the most productivity out of… (read full character analysis)
+By the story’s end, Bartleby therefore becomes an antagonist to The Lawyer’s goal of getting the most productivity out of… read analysis of Bartleby

 We never learn his name, but The Lawyer, who narrates the story, tells us that he is a lawyer who owns his own law practice located on Wall Street in New York City.
-The… (read full character analysis)
+The… read analysis of The Lawyer

-A young scrivener in The Lawyer’s office who does a kind of changing of the guard with Turkey at lunchtime—Nippers is only useful after lunch, because he suffers from what The Lawyer calls… (read full character analysis)
+A young scrivener in The Lawyer’s office who does a kind of changing of the guard with Turkey at lunchtime—Nippers is only useful after lunch, because he suffers from what The Lawyer calls… read analysis of Nippers

 An elderly scrivener in The Lawyer’s office, Turkey is in good spirits and does good work before lunchtime, at which point he becomes drunk, cranky, and mostly useless.
 We never learn his real name, as The Lawyer refers to him only by his nickname.